Murphy, Ciattarelli in close fight for NJ governor's race - NewsBreak

 Murphy, Ciattarelli in close fight for NJ governor's race

-The Associated Press has not declared a winner in the race as votes were still being tallied.
+The Associated Press has not declared a winner in the race, and it was too early to call it.
 But returns showed Ciattarelli with a slight lead over the first-term incumbent on a night that imparted some bad omens for Democrats.

 Murphy has been leading in the polls, has a 1 million-voter registration advantage and had more cash in his campaign coffers than Ciattarelli in the final days of the race.
 But the Republican has far surpassed his predecessor four years ago in fundraising and has seen the gap in public polls move in his favor — if only by a few points.